 The identification and prioritization of critical infrastructure-the destruction or disruption of which could have catastrophic national or regional consequences-provides the foundation for infrastructure protection and risk reduction programs and activities executed by DHS and its public and private sector partners.
 Annually, DHS initiates an annual data call to sector, state and territorial partners using criteria developed by the Office of Cyber and Infrastructure Analysis' (OCIA) National Critical Infrastructure Prioritization Program (NCIPP).
-Following the guidelines of the National Infrastructure Protection Plan (2013), Kentucky initiated the prioritization of its critical infrastructure/key resources, starting in 2007, through a coordinated effort of our Critical Infrastructure Protection Panel Working Group.
-Multiple agencies were given criteria as reference for developing individual agency lists of critical infrastructure.
-The group met multiple times to negotiate what sites should make Kentucky's critical infrastructure/key resource list.
-It was decided that the sites on the federal priority list would be included along with additional sites that, although didn't meet the federal criteria, would have devastating consequences to the Commonwealth of Kentucky if destroyed, incapacitated, or exploited.
-As a result of the working group's efforts, 120 sites were identified.
-This list will undergo a review process and be updated in FY17.
+Following the guidelines of the National Infrastructure Protection Plan (2013), Kentucky initiated the prioritization of its critical infrastructure/key resources, starting in 2007, through a coordinated effort of our Critical Infrastructure Protection Plan (2013), Kentucky initiated the prioritization of its critical infrastructure Protection Planel Working Group.
+Multiple agencies were given criteria as reference for developing individual agency lists of critical infrastructure/key resource list.
+It was decided that the sites on the federal priority list would be included along with additional sites that, although did not meet the federal criteria, would have devastating consequences to the Commonwealth of Kentucky if destroyed, incapacitated, or exploited.
+As a result of the working group's efforts, 112 sites were identified in 2017.